 Q&A: Corals reveal patterns in past weather events

-With the recent forecast of El Niño as a high possibility this winter, a Stanford researcher weighs in on how reconstructing past weather events using coral reefs can help demystify this complex phenomenon.
+A Stanford researcher weighs in on how reconstructing past weather events using coral reefs can help demystify the complex phenomenon known as El Niño.

 In December 2018, forecasters announced a high likelihood that this winter will bring El Niño, which occurs when unusually warm Pacific waters create changes in weather patterns around the world.
 The phenomenon causes predictable fluctuations in temperature, winds and rainfall, and can be an important indicator for crop yields.
 But what do we really know about El Niño beyond contemporary times?
 How much of its variability is natural vs. influenced by humans?